k-hud/quiz-app/README.md

 # quiz-app

 Hi!
 This is my Quiz App.
 The first major assignment for my Full Stack Developer course at Thinkful.

+You can play the Quiz App here: https://kylemhudson.github.io/quiz-app/

 The requirements for the app are: